 Dockerfile and the related application files are stored in a code versioning system such as git.
 When a developer pushes a new piece of code into the versioning system, it triggers the so-called CI/CD system to start a build.
 This build takes the

-Finally, depending on the configuration, the CI/CD system can also trigger a release in the orchestrator API to roll out the new version.
+Finally, depending on the configuration, the CI/CD system can trigger a release in the orchestrator API to roll out the new version.
 The orchestrator then does a zero-downtime update, replacing one container at a time.
 The data, of course, is preserved if an appropriate storage system is connected.

 Docker Swarm, Kubernetes & Others